CExA-project/dynk/README.md

 }
 ```

-This approach requires to replace the `Kokkos` namespace of the parallel construct by `dynk`, and to add the Boolean value as its first argument.
+This approach requires to replace the `Kokkos` namespace of the parallel construct and of the execution policy by `dynk`, and to perform according modifications (add the Boolean value as first argument for `parallel_for`, do not pass an execution space for `RangePolicy`).
-Accessing the right View from a DualView is made with the `dynk::getViewAnonymous` function, that returns a Kokkos View in an `Kokkos::AnonymousSpace`.
+Accessing the right View from a DualView is made with the `dynk::getViewAnonymous` function, which returns a Kokkos View in an `Kokkos::AnonymousSpace`.
 This type of View has no known memory space at compile time, it is defined by affectation dynamically during runtime.
 Please note that this feature, though available in the public Kokkos API, is *not documented*.
+Especially, such Views should only be used for kernels.

 #### What is supported so far